semutLLC/semut-narrative/essays/01-what-is-human/script.md

 Computers.

+Artificial Intelligence.

+---

+## Scene 4

+Duration: 7

+Each technology removed
-Each one removed a limitation.
+one limitation.

-Now we may be removing reasoning itself.
+---

+## Scene 5

+Duration: 8

-If that happens...
+If every capability
+can be delegated...

-what remains human?
+What remains human?

+---

+## Scene 6

+Duration: 4

+Semut Narrative